-A mechanical string instrument from the Middle Ages that can still evoke goosebumps today...
+A mechanical string instrument from the Middle Ages that can still evoke chills today...

-With a few turns on a hurdy-gurdy’s hand crank, a rosined wheel sweeps against the instrument’s few strings.
+With a few turns on a hurdy-gurdy’s hand crank, a rosined wheel sweeps against the instrument’s three main strings.

-The resulting noise?
+The resulting sound?
 A steady and unwavering drone that sounds straight from the Middle Ages (and Game of Thrones, too).

 So, how does this marvellous stringed instrument actually work?

-The crank we see Vinogradov turning back and forth works like a violin bow, by rubbing the strings of the instrument.
-Meanwhile, the musician simultaneously plays the keyboard that sits on the neck of the instrument with their other hand.
+The crank we see Vinogradov turning back and forth triggers the rosined wheel which sits partly inside the hurdy-gurdy and works much like a violin bow, by rubbing the strings of the instrument.
+He simultaneously plays the keyboard that sits on the neck of the instrument with their other hand.

 By pressing the keys, small wedges of wood, known as tangents, are pushed against one or two strings to change the pitch.